Music sequencer: Digital sequencers

+In Japan

-In 1977, Roland Corporation released the MC-8 Microcomposer, also called computer music composer by Roland.
-It was an early stand-alone, microprocessor-based, digital CV/Gate sequencer, and an early polyphonic sequencer.
+In 1977, Roland Corporation released the MC-8 MicroComposer, also called computer music composer by Roland.
+It was an early stand-alone, microprocessor-based, digital CV/gate sequencer, and an early polyphonic sequencer.
 It equipped a keypad to enter notes as numeric codes, 16 KB of RAM for a maximum of 5200 notes (large for the time), and a polyphony function which allocated multiple pitch CVs to a single Gate.
 It was capable of eight-channel polyphony, allowing the creation of polyrhythmic sequences.
 The MC-8 had a significant impact on popular electronic music, with the MC-8 and its descendants (such as the Roland MC-4 Microcomposer) impacting popular electronic music production in the 1970s and 1980s more than any other family of sequencers.
 The MC-8's earliest known users were Yellow Magic Orchestra in 1978.

 Music workstations

 In 1975, New England Digital (NED) released ABLE computer (microcomputer) as a dedicated data processing unit for Dartmouth Digital Synthesizer (1973), and based on it, later Synclavier series were developed.